How to Retire Early: A Practical Roadmap From Paycheck to Financial Freedom

 Starting from $50,000 in savings, assuming a 7% real annual return, here is the rough timeline to a $1,500,000 FIRE number ($60,000/year in spending):

 These are estimates.
 Your actual timeline depends on your starting portfolio, income, expenses, and return sequence.
-The FIRE Calculator and Savings Rate Calculator let you model your specific numbers.
+If you already have a target retirement age in mind, the Retirement Age Calculator solves the inverse — it returns the monthly contribution you need to hit that age.
+Otherwise, the FIRE Calculator and Savings Rate Calculator let you model the standard direction with your specific numbers.

 The Most Important Thing